 The law prohibits discrimination against persons with physical and mental disabilities and mandates accessibility to public facilities for persons with disabilities.
 The law applies to education, employment, health services, and other state services but was seldom enforced.
 Comprehensive disability rights law provisions impose criminal sanctions for violators of the rights of persons with disabilities.

 The government views all citizens as “indigenous” but recognizes the existence of several “isolated communities” and their right to participate fully in political and social life.
-The Indigenous Peoples’ Alliance of the Archipelago estimated there are between 50 and 70 million indigenous persons in the country.
-These communities include the myriad Dayak tribes of Kalimantan, families living as sea nomads, and the 312 officially recognized indigenous groups in Papua.
+The Indigenous Peoples’ Alliance of the Archipelago estimated that between 50 and 70 million indigenous persons were in the country.
+These communities include the Dayak tribes of Kalimantan, families living as sea nomads, and the 312 officially recognized indigenous groups in Papua.
 Indigenous persons, most notably in Papua and West Papua, were subjected to discrimination, and there was little improvement in respect for their traditional land rights.
-The government failed to prevent companies, often in collusion with the local military and police, from encroaching on indigenous persons’ land.
-Central and local government officials were also alleged to have extracted kickbacks from mining and plantation companies in exchange for land access at the expense of the local populace.
+The government failed to prevent companies, often in collusion with local military and police units, from encroaching on indigenous persons’ land.
+Central and local government officials were also alleged to have extracted kickbacks from mining and plantation companies in exchange for land access at the expense of indigenous peoples.

-Since 2016 the government granted more than 50,000 acres of forest concessions to nine local indigenous groups.
+Since 2016 the government has granted more than 50,000 acres of forest concessions to nine local indigenous groups.
 These hutan adat (customary forest) land grants were a new land classification specifically designated for indigenous groups.
-Nevertheless, access to ancestral lands continued to be a major source of tension throughout the country, and large corporations and the government continued to displace individuals from ancestral lands.
+Nevertheless, access to ancestral lands remained a major source of tension throughout the country, and large corporations and the government continued to displace individuals from ancestral lands.

-Aceh’s sharia law makes consensual same-sex sexual activities illegal and punishable by a maximum of 100 lashes, a fine of approximately IDR 551 million ($39,400), or a 100-month prison term.
+No national law criminalizes same-sex sexual activity, except between adults and minors.
+Aceh’s sharia law makes consensual same-sex sexual activities illegal and punishable by a maximum of 100 lashes, a considerable fine, or a 100-month prison term.
 According to Aceh’s sharia agency chief, at least four witnesses must observe individuals engaging in consensual same-sex sexual activities for them to be charged.
+Local organizations held anti-LGBTI protests.

-Antidiscrimination law does not apply to LGBTI individuals, and discrimination against LGBTI persons continued.
-Families often put LGBTI minors into therapy, confined them to their homes, or pressured them to marry.
+Antidiscrimination law does not protect LGBTI individuals, and discrimination and violence against LGBTI persons continued.
+Families often put LGBTI minors into therapy, confined them to their homes, or pressured them to marry persons of the opposite sex.

 According to media and NGO reports, local authorities harassed transgender persons, including by forcing them to conform to the cultural behavior associated with their biological sex, and forced them to pay bribes following detention.
-In some cases the government failed to protect LGBTI persons from societal abuse.
+In many cases officials failed to protect LGBTI persons from societal abuse.
 Police corruption, bias, and violence caused LGBTI persons to avoid interaction with police.
-Officials often ignored formal complaints by victims and affected persons.
+Officials often ignored formal complaints by victims and affected persons, including refusing to investigate bullying directed at LGBTI individuals.
 In criminal cases with LGBTI victims, police investigated the cases reasonably well, as long as the suspect was not affiliated with police.
+Human Rights Watch Indonesia noted anti-LGBTI rhetoric in the country has increased since 2016.

-Transgender persons faced discrimination in employment, obtaining public services, and health care.
-NGOs documented instances of government officials not issuing identity cards to transgender persons.
+Transgender persons faced discrimination in employment and access to public services and health care.
+NGOs documented government officials’ refusal to issue identity cards to transgender persons.
 The law only allows transgender individuals officially to change their gender after the completion of sex reassignment surgery.
-Some observers claimed the process was cumbersome and degrading because it requires a court order declaring that the surgery is complete and is permissible only under certain undefined special circumstances.
+Some observers claimed the process was cumbersome and degrading because it is permissible only in certain undefined special circumstances and requires a court order declaring that the surgery is complete.

 HIV AND AIDS SOCIAL STIGMA

 Stigmatization and discrimination against persons with HIV/AIDS were pervasive, despite government efforts to encourage tolerance.
-The government’s position of tolerance was adhered to inconsistently at all levels of society.
-For example, fear of religious conservatives often resulted in muted prevention efforts.
-Diagnostic, medical, or other fees and expenses that put the cost of antiretroviral drugs beyond the reach of many persons compounded societal barriers to accessing these drugs.
+Societal tolerance varied widely and official fear of a backlash from religious conservatives often resulted in muted prevention efforts.
+Societal barriers to accessing antiretroviral drugs compounded expenses and put these drugs beyond the reach of many.
 Persons with HIV/AIDS reportedly continued to face employment discrimination.
-Closer collaboration between the Ministry of Health and civil society organizations increased the reach of the awareness campaign.
+Closer collaboration between the Ministry of Health and civil society organizations increased the reach of the government’s awareness campaign; however, some clinics refused to provide services to persons with HIV/AIDS.

 OTHER SOCIETAL VIOLENCE OR DISCRIMINATION